• Skip to main content

 Why I love this recipe (and you will too!)

-1. Easy prep: Like my Million Dollar Chicken Casserole, this one pot chicken and noodle dinner requires minimal ingredients and simple steps, making it perfect for beginner cooks.
+1. Easy prep: Like my Million Dollar Chicken Casserole and Chicken Taco Casserole, this one-pot chicken and noodle dinner requires minimal ingredients and simple steps, making it perfect for beginner cooks.

 2. Comforting and flavorful, it combines the rich, caramelized flavors of French onion soup and French fried onions with cheesy chicken and noodle goodness.